stefan-ernst/journeymapping-site/docs/troubleshooting.md

 ### How do I include issues from multiple projects

+In the overview screen, you can click on the cogwheel in the top right hand corner.
+You can select the available projects for all journey maps there.

+OR (if you want to configure this individually for each journey map):

-Configure a backlog in the top right hand corner.
+Configure a backlog in the top right hand corner of the journey map.
 When you select a board, make sure the board filter includes all projects.
 You can also use a filter instead of a board if needed (which is the way to go if you want to select from any workflow status and not just backlog)